Pasadena Annulment Lawyers

 - One spouse misrepresented a truth that was vital to the marriage

-- A spouse was underage at the time of the marriagepouses are blood related and the marriage is illegal
+- A spouse was underage at the time of the marriage

 - One of the spouses was forced into the marriage

-- One spouse still married to another person, known as bigamy
+- One spouse is still married to another person, known as bigamy

 If only one spouse is seeking an annulment, they must prove to the judge that one of these scenarios was true at the time the couple married.
 If a judge does not believe that any of these grounds apply, he or she will not annul the marriage and the spouse must file for divorce.